JuliaReach/ARCH2018_RE/README.md

 **Overview.** To install and run the benchmarks, basically these three steps are needed:

 1. Download and install Julia using the official download links.
-2. Clone this repository and run the `install.sh` script to install the required Julia packages and dependencies.
+2. Clone this repository and run the script `install.jl` to install the required Julia packages and dependencies.
-3. Run the benchmarks to obtain results using the script `run.sh` and see `results.md`.
+3. Run the benchmarks to obtain results using the script `run.jl`; the reuslts are stored in `results.md`.

 Below we explain these steps in some detail.
 A section on known issues is given in the end.
 If you still have problems or questions, do contact us in